 Data is not only numbers.
 Qualitative data, which refers to things like feelings, opinions, and observations that can’t be expressed in numerical value, is also data.

 You can use both quantitative and qualitative data to inform the design process.

 Quantitative data comes in numbers and answers questions on how many, how much, how often.
-A/B or multivariate testing, website analytics, heatmaps from eye tracking studies, large-sample surveys – all of these are examples of quantitative data sources.
+A/B or multivariate testing, website analytics, heatmaps from eye tracking studies, large – sample surveys, information architecture research utilizing methods such as tree testing or card sorting using online card sorting tool – all of these are examples of quantitative data sources.

 Qualitative data, on the other hand, focuses on the “why.”
 It gives insights on user motivation and intent.
 You can acquire qualitative data via interviews, competitor analysis, usability studies, focus groups, diary studies.

 Both types of data are valuable because they supplement each other.